Biometix/biometix.github.io/playbook/gui.md

 ## User Interface

-### Intro
+### Home

-Brief introduction to the BQAT workflow.
+This is the landing page, with a brief introduction to the BQAT workflow.

 ![Screenshot](../assets/images/screenshot_web_intro.png)